mkhodkar70/Classification/README.md

 4) Spam Detection of Text Messages (Ham_Spam_Identifier): <br>
 Support vector machines and naive Bayes algorithm have been leveraged to develop classifiers capable of deciding whether a text message is spam or not.
-The models have been optimized using hyperparameter tuning, and the final models have been productionized using scikit-learn pipeline. <br>
+The models have been optimized using hyperparameter tuning, and the final models have been deployed using scikit-learn pipeline. <br>
 Key tools: Natural Language Processing (TF-IDF Vectorization), Support Vector Machines, Naive Bayes Classifers,
            hyperparameter tuning, productionizing via pipeline  <br>
 Libraries: scikit-learn, scikit-learn.feature_extraction, scikit-learn.pipeline, seaborn, matplotlib, numpy, pandas